It has to be said that the views from this pretty cottage are enough to fall in love with.

 "We came here to relax and now we're too relaxed even to say ... a beautiful house, beautifully done and a swimming pool in the sun on the edge of most quiet and magnificent hills...what more could anyone ask?"

 The swimming pool will be open throughout the entire time that the villa is available.
-The pool can be heated but this comes at an extra charge, paid locally.
+For off season rentals the pool can be heated but this comes at an extra charge, paid locally.
 Advance notice is needed to pre-heat the pool prior to the start of the holiday.

 Linen is changed weekly.